 Franchises: Famous as turnkey businesses, franchises offer buyers a new business ready to go.
 For example, many fast-food chains are franchises.
 The larger company takes care of major aspects of setting up a business such as suppliers, building space, marketing, etc. In addition, many franchises also minimize competition by making sure their stores are spaced out.
 All of this start-up assistance helps make sure that the franchise succeeds.

-Small Business for Sale: Like franchises, other small businesses for sale also have established marketing, suppliers, building space, etc. However, they don’t have the support of a larger company that may teach procedures or provide other training.
+Small Business for Sale: Like franchises, other small businesses also have established marketing, suppliers, building space, etc. However, they don’t have the support of a larger company that may teach procedures or provide other training.
 Often owned by families or individuals, small businesses can also be great investments.

 Before you jump to purchase your favorite café or retail shop that goes up for sale in your town, there are a few things you should consider.
 Here are some major steps you should take before signing the paperwork: